EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.jackknife

 Given an estimator, calculate the Jacknife StD.
-Package: Util.stat Description: Given an estimator (given by a function), calculate the Jackknife StD and the first order Quenouille-Tukey
+Package: Util.stat Description: Given an estimator (given by a function), calculate the Jackknife StD and the first order Quenouille-Tukey Jacknife bias for this estimator.